dshanske/simple-location/README.md

 **It consists of four fields:** latitude, longitude, public, and address.
 Altitude has been added as part of the HTML5 geolocation spec, but have yet to get a return from it on any browser.

 ## Changelog ##

+### Version 2.0.3 ###
+	* Google Static Maps now link to Google Maps
+	* Nominatim now defaultly tries to retrieve in the language of the blog

 ### Version 2.0.2 ###
 	* Fixed formatting on timezone feature as it was not displaying the proper